269. Injection mold

 One of the most common methods of shaping plastic resins is a process called injection molding.

-Injection molding is the process of forcing melted plastic in to plastic molds cavity.
+plastic molds cavity.
 Once the plastic has cooled, the part can be ejected.
 It is useful when the parts are too complex or cost prohibitive to machine.
 With this process, many parts can be made at the same time, out of the same mold.

 The general injection molding process almost includes some parts, that s Molding behavior of thermoplastics; molding functions - plastication & injection, forming & solidification; machine & mold operations, machine sequence; process sequence & variables - plastication, injection, packing & holding, cooling.